Cleveland Clinic logo

 Advertisement

-The most common causes of internuclear ophthalmoplegia include:
+The most common causes of INO include:

 Diagnosis and Tests

 A healthcare provider will diagnose INO with a physical exam.
 They’ll look at your eyes and watch how they move.
-They’ll ask you to perform movements that will show if one of your eyes isn’t turning as it should.
+They’ll ask you to perform movements that will show if one of your eyes isn’t turning like it should.

 Management and Treatment

-Internuclear ophthalmoplegia caused by infections will usually get better after the infection is treated.
+INO from infections will usually get better after the infection is treated.

 Advertisement